isomerpages/moe-punggolviewpri/_ez-links/For Parents/For Parents.md

 #### Purchase of Prize Presentation photos 2022

-Please take note that all images will be made available online on <br>
+Please take note that all images will be made available online on&nbsp;<br>
-24 November 2022.
+24 November 2022.&nbsp;

 Parents can start to view the photographs online till 8 December 2022.

-Parents can log in [www.widevision.com.sg/product-category/PVPSPP22](http://www.widevision.com.sg/product-category/PVPSPP22)<br>
+Parents can log in&nbsp;[www.widevision.com.sg/product-category/PVPSPP22](http://www.widevision.com.sg/product-category/PVPSPP22)<br>
 to view and purchase the photographs.<br>
-  password : PVPS6570<br>
+&nbsp; password : PVPS6570<br>
 \-For security reasons, please do not circulate the link and password.

 No ‘’walk in’’ purchase will be entertained.

 #### Raising a confident child

-It is so heartening that you would like to start off the New Year by supporting the new parents to nurture their children with motivation and love.
+It is so heartening that you would like to start off the New Year by supporting the new parents to nurture their children with motivation and love.&nbsp;

 Chapter Zero shared the topic "Raising a Confident Child" during the webinar.
 They shared about the circle of security (using attachment) as a basis for parents to form a secure haven and base for their child, so that their child will also have the security and confidence to explore the world on their own and gradually grow in confidence and resilience.